• Skip to primary navigation

 My first preference for the fish used in this recipe is, of course, steelhead trout.
 If steelhead trout is not available, substitute salmon.

-Add some sliced potatoes to the bottom of the pan for this to be a one-pan dinner.
+Add some sliced potatoes (or sweet potatoes) to the bottom of the pan for this to be a one-pan dinner.
 If using potatoes in this recipe, cook the onions and potatoes (without the fish) for about 10 minutes in the oven.
 The potatoes take a little longer to cook than the fish.
+You can also make roasted baby potatoes in a separate pan at the same time.

 baked steelhead trout with sliced lemons